zejingw1998/CFD-project/README.md

 The code is written in Python using PyTorch, NumPy, and Matplotlib.

-## What this project does
+## Overview

 The project solves a 1D hydrodynamical system with density, velocity, pressure, and internal energy.
 The main test case is a reversed Sod shock tube problem.
-An additional smooth Gaussian advection test is also included.
+A smooth Gaussian advection test is also included.

 ## Numerical method

-The code uses:

-- centered finite differences for spatial derivatives
-- explicit Euler time integration
-- CFL-based time stepping
-- fixed boundary conditions
-- comparison with an exact Riemann solution
+The code uses centered finite differences, explicit Euler time integration, CFL-based time stepping, and fixed boundary conditions.
+The numerical shock tube result is compared with an exact Riemann solution.

 ## Output figures